Truncations of level 1 of elements in the loop group of a reductive group: Abstract

 \section{Abstract}

-{We generalize the notion of Ekedahl-Oort strata to elements in the loop group of any connected reductive group, and call the resulting discrete invariant the truncation of level 1 of the element.
-We give conditions for the Newton points occurring among the elements of a given truncation of level 1 and especially for the generic Newton point in a given truncation stratum.
-We prove that truncation strata are locally closed and give a description of the closure of each stratum.
-We also translate our results back to the original Ekedahl-Oort stratification of the reduction modulo $p$ of Shimura varieties.}
+{The aim of this article is to define and study a new invariant of elements of loop groups which is invariant under $\sigma$-conjugation by a hyperspecial maximal open subgroup and which we call the truncation of level 1.
+We classify truncations of level 1 and describe their specialization behavior.
+Furthermore we prove group-theoretic conditions for the set of $\sigma$-conjugacy classes obtained from elements of a given truncation of level 1 and in particular for the generic $\sigma$-conjugacy class in any given truncation stratum.
+In the last section we relate our invariant to the Ekedahl-Oort stratification of the Siegel moduli space and to generalizations to other PEL Shimura varieties.}